 Women Together began in Autumn 2011 with a vision to provide fellowship and support for women in the church, and their friends, who are at home during the week, either alone or with pre-school children.

 Getting together regularly has developed friendship, and understanding of each other’s circumstances and needs.
 This provides impetus to grow closer to Jesus by sharing testimony and applying His word to our lives.

 “Therefore encourage one another and build each other up, just as in fact you are doing.”
 1 Thessalonians ch.5 v.11

 Please contact Jan Crook email@example.com

-for further details or to check future venues.
+for further details and to check future dates and venues.